Trúc Bạch Lake

-Trúc Bạch War Monument
+Trúc Bạch war monument

 On October 26, 1967, during the Vietnam War, US Navy aviator John McCain was shot down by an anti-aircraft missile on a mission against a Hanoi power plant and parachuted wounded into Trúc Bạch Lake.
-He was dragged out of the water and captured by city residents angry at having seen the area laid to waste by previous U.S. attacks.
-He was later taken away as a prisoner of war.
-A monument commemorating capture of "Tchn Sney Ma Can" was erected at the western shore on Thanh Niên Road.
-The translation inscribed on the memorial; "On 26 October 1967 near Truc Bach Lake in the capital, Hanoi, the citizens and military caught Pilot John Sidney McCain.
-The US Navy Air Force Aviator was flying aircraft A4, which crashed near Yen Phu power station.
-This was one of ten aircraft shot down that same day."
+He was dragged out of the water, confronted by angry North Vietnamese and turned over to the military as a prisoner of war.
+A monument commemorating the capture (not, as sometimes claimed, McCain's detention) was erected in 1985 on the western shore on Thanh Niên Road.
+Its inscription reads: